Continuing Education Activity

 The clinical presentation of arachnoiditis is variable.
 Arachnoiditis often presents as a chronic, painful, and debilitating condition with an insidious onset.
 There is a variable, inconsistent time frame between a possible inciting event or events and the onset of symptoms.
 For example, it was reported the average time between the rupture of an aneurysm, and the spinal adhesive arachnoiditis was 10 months with a highly variable course described as static and progressive.
 Arachnoiditis also displays a variable severity of symptoms ranging from subclinical to advanced and severe.
 If the arachnoiditis is severe, the clinical presentation can be involvement of both the spinal cord and connecting nerve roots, often resulting in severe back pain, numbness, and tingling of the extremities, myeloradiculopathy symptoms of the lower limb, impairment of bowel, bladder, sexual functioning, difficulty sitting for long, as well as difficulties controlling limbs if an efferent motor nerve root is affected.
 The most common clinical presentation is that of back pain gradually followed by radicular pain and then sensory defect.
 Less common symptoms may involve weakness, gait imbalance, as well as possible neurogenic bowel or bladder.
 Urinary symptoms develop late in 23% of arachnoiditis patients and are often characterized as urgency, increased frequency, and less commonly, incontinence.
 Paraplegia, as well as isolated low back pain, have also been documented.
 Clinical symptoms vary according to the affecting spine levels and severity of the arachnoiditis.
 The involvement of lumbar and thoracic spine is the most common, followed by lumbosacral, with entire spine involvement being the least common.

 There is no reliable laboratory test, or consistent electromyography findings can be used to diagnose arachnoiditis formally.
 The diagnosis is based on clinical presentation and symptoms, along with supporting MRI or CT myelography.
 Pathological radiologic features do not always correspond to clinical findings and their severity.
 The diagnosis of adhesive arachnoiditis should start by taking a thorough history to identify possible associated causes and risk factors.
 It is important to exclude other possible treatable conditions responsible for the symptoms.
 The MRI scan remains the imaging modality of choice.
 However, in conditions where MRI was negative, thecaloscopy can also be used to help diagnose loculated arachnoid cysts for the diagnosis of arachnoiditis.
 It is worth noting that neurophysiological tests such as EMG and NCV, are not useful to make a reliable diagnosis of arachnoiditis, especially in the later stages of arachnoiditis.
 The diagnosis of arachnoiditis is often made clinically based on presentation including typical clinical symptoms, exam findings, clinical history of possible inciting events, and subsequently corroborated by imaging findings consistent with arachnoiditis.
 For the diagnosis of chronic adhesive arachnoiditis, MRI has a high sensitivity of 92%, high specificity of 100% as well as high accuracy of 99%.
 Most frequent MRI findings are loculated arachnoid cysts involving several vertebral bodies or possibly the entire spine with a reported frequency of 79%.
 Other common MRI findings include spinal cord swelling with or without increased T2 signal, cord displacement, cord atrophy, nerve root clumping, syrinx formation, and arachnoid septations.
 Typical findings on CT myelography are myelography spread block, thickened or tethered nerve roots, soft tissue mass within the arachnoid space, as well as intrathecal calcification.
 For adhesive arachnoiditis, MRI is a better modality because it can differentiate between benign meningeal calcification from frank ossification of the arachnoid tissue.
 Non-contrast enhanced computed tomography CT, however, offers more sensitivity than MRI for the diagnosis of arachnoiditis ossificans specifically.
-Spinal cord biopsy is sometimes indicated to exclude the presence of tumors when cord swelling and an intramedullary increased signal is present.
+Spinal cord biopsy is sometimes indicated to exclude the presence of tumors when cord swelling and an intramedullary increased signal are present.

 Treatment / Management

 Arachnoiditis is an incurable disease that is challenging to treat.
 The treatment of this condition focuses mainly on alleviating pain, improving quality of life, and managing symptoms.
 It is essential to help these patients cope with their pain and any functional limitations with which they may struggle.
 Multimodal and interprofessional pain management is recommended.
 Medication management may include NSAIDs, opioids, and various adjuncts such as duloxetine, gabapentin, pregabalin, and muscle relaxants such as baclofen.
 Other important treatments include physical therapy as well as cognitive behavioral therapy, biofeedback, imagery, and possibly other forms of psychotherapy and support.
 Additional treatment modalities may include thecaloscopy and neurostimulation.
 Intrathecal therapy has also been used, albeit with some potential risk of worsening the arachnoiditis.
 The role of surgical treatment remains unclear, but when used, surgical treatments usually involve releasing a tethered cord and restoring CSF flow.
 Reported surgical interventions include shunt, cyst fenestration, myelotomy, duralplasty, lysis of adhesions, and laminectomy.
-Long term prognosis after surgery remains poor with immediate improvement, often followed by relapse and progressively worsening symptoms.
+Long-term prognosis after surgery remains poor with immediate improvement, often followed by relapse and progressively worsening symptoms.
 Though surgery can provide temporary relief such as decompressor resection of isolated ossified plaques in arachnoiditis ossificans, it has a poor outcome overall.
 For advanced chronic adhesive arachnoiditis with obstruction of CSF flow, various treatment options are present to restore flow continuity, though with a high rate of recurrence and limited success.
-The only condition that might benefit from early surgical intervention is the local reduction of epidural infection as it provides the benefit of preventing inflammation passing through dural sac and subsequent severe adhesive arachnoiditis.
+The only condition that might benefit from early surgical intervention is the local reduction of epidural infection as it provides the benefit of preventing inflammation from passing through the dural sac and subsequent severe adhesive arachnoiditis.
 Epidural steroid injections are generally not recommended due to concerns that these injections could potentially exacerbate the arachnoiditis condition since various injectates have been suggested to possibly cause arachnoiditis.
 There are, however, isolated reports of pain improvement after epidural steroid injections.
 Oral corticosteroid so far has not shown therapeutic benefit.
 Since most patients with arachnoiditis have difficulty sitting due to the pain, some patients may have significant benefits (improved quality of life and mobility) from motorized assistant devices such as standing wheelchairs, although standing acceptance and vibration endurance should be evaluated before proceeding.

 The differential diagnosis includes various conditions such as spinal cord tumors, disc herniations, postlaminectomy pain syndrome, multiple sclerosis, cauda equina syndrome, syringomyelia, and infections such as an epidural abscess epidural hematoma or a central nervous system infection.

 Unfortunately, this condition is usually chronic and may be progressive in some individuals.
-Supportive care and management of the chronic symptoms is the mainstay treatment for most patients.
-The quality of life of severely-affected patients is often very compromised due to significant neurological symptoms and pain.
+Supportive care and management of chronic symptoms is the mainstay treatment for most patients.
+The quality of life of severely affected patients is often very compromised due to significant neurological symptoms and pain.
 Individuals diagnosed with this condition may be disabled and unable to work full time due to constant pain and various neurological deficits.
 Many patients with arachnoiditis, however, can walk and drive a car without significant limitations.
 The course of this disease remains highly variable due to the fact that arachnoiditis is both a static and progressive disease.
 It has been observed that most patients with arachnoiditis had relatively stable functional disability without significant exacerbations and no improvement in symptoms from the time of diagnosis.
 However, the severity of symptoms can fluctuate.
 The natural course of the disease is that neurologic deficits do not typically progress as much as surgical interventions can cause symptoms to progress.
 Although arachnoiditis is a chronic disabling disease, it is not usually a life-threatening condition itself.
 The natural course of the disease is not a progression of symptoms and functional impairments that results in death.
 Rather, it is the effect of chronic, accumulating pain as well as functional limitations, diminished quality of life, and a variety of secondary problems that typically brings detrimental results.
 A long-term follow-up study of fifty patients revealed death by suicide in two patients as well as other deaths not directly related to arachnoiditis, thereby shortening the average lifespan by 12 years.